Reevaluating Policy Gradient Methods for Imperfect-Information Games: Preliminaries

 \subsubsection{Best Responses}

-An alternative is to leverage tabular game-theoretic algorithms that rely on best-response computations.
+A next-simplest alternative is to leverage tabular game-theoretic algorithms that rely on best-response computations.
 These game-theoretic algorithms support a plug and play workflow with model-free DRL, by substituting the exact best response for an approximate best response computed via DRL.
 And, unlike naive self-play, they come with convergence guarantees.

 Fictitious play (FP) \citep{fp51,robinson_fp51} is one such game-theoretic algorithm.
 At each iteration $t$, FP computes a best response $\pi_t$ to the average of the previous iterations $\bar{\pi}_{t-1} = \text{avg}(\pi_1, \dots, \pi_{t-1})$.
 This average is over the sequence form of the policy, meaning that it is equivalent to a policy that uniformly samples $T \sim \text{uniform}(\{1, \dots, t-1\})$ at the start of each game and then plays according to $\pi_T$ until the conclusion of the game.
 The exploitability of the average $\bar{\pi}_t$ of a sequence of policies generated by FP converges to zero as $t$ grows large.